 "We continue to take significant strides forward as a sport and as an organization, and I know our Board is ready to contribute in any way we can, as we have a shared vision and ambition alongside our Member Associations to make our sport better and more welcoming for everyone," said Szajewski.
-"It's a privilege to have this opportunity and I look forward to this coming season of working with my fellow governors.

 "We're in good hands for the rest of this year with Danny Lamoureux serving as our interim Chief Executive Officer," added Szajewski.
-"The process for determining a new full-time CEO is well underway and we're excited to see that search process play out because we know there are some superb candidates out there."
+"The process for determining a new full-time CEO is well underway."